Serpentine Squiggles

 —Highly discordant!
 I daresay you are in error to humor me~ And isn’t that a delightful little trap?

 —I suppose I’m thankful I have prey to toy with instead (Contempt ventured carefully — she imagined architect saw little in the way of violence.
-Perhaps that left nerves madly frayed.)
+Perhaps that left one’s nerves madly frayed.)

 —You wound me!
 Good girl~